Friday, November 15, 2024

 Mindful Malevolent Metallics Mask Mystery

 The Responsometer was a revolutionary device developed by robotics scientist Dr. Will Magnus.
 Theorizing that the intrinsct properties of various metals reflects "personality traits", and so created this mechanism which when implanted in specific metals gave them a form of sentience.
 From this invention, Magnus created the Metal Men, consisting of the original six members: Gold, Iron, Lead, Mercury, Platinum and Tin.
 Over time, other metals and elemental substances would also be implanted with their own Responsometers, spawning various sub-groups similar to the Metal Men themselves.
-These robots at times teamed up with various members of the Justice League of America on Earth-One, including the Batman whom they worked with frequently throughout the years.
+These robots at times teamed up with various members of the Justice League of America on Earth-One, including the Batman whom they worked with throughout the years.

 On Earth-Two, sentinence also was implanted in the vehicle originally named Esmerelda and eventually named Goitrude.
 Throughout the decades of its existence, this car had various forms consisting of numerous parts, yet was aware of its existence and its surroundings.
 Eventually, it became the property of cab driver Doiby Dickles, and aided its owner and his friend Alan "Green Lantern" Scott of the Justice Society of America in various adventures.
 Possibly due to exposure from the emerald energies of Scott's green lantern battery, Goitrude gained its intelligence.